Press Release, May 12, 2015

-Iraq’s water supply faces critical challenges from yet another direction: Turkey’s on-going construction of the Southeast Anatolia Project [known as the GAP in Turkey] with its controversial Ilisu Dam.
+Iraq’s water supply faces critical challenges from yet another direction: Turkey’s on-going construction of the Southeast Anatolia Project with its controversial Ilisu Dam.
 Turkey has taken advantage conflict in Iraq to start construction of this dam on the Tigris River without first reaching agreements with Iraq that are required under international law.
 Therefore, the Save the Tigris Campaign has sought to halt construction of the Ilisu Dam.
 Recently, talks between Ankara and Baghdad were restarted and Baghdad has demanded greater water shares.
 However, Baghdad’s demands have only narrowly focused on water shares and not on water rights in an international law framework.
 We see this as highly problematic, as it addresses only water needs, and not Iraq’s water rights, including the obligation of upstream nations to consult with their downstream neighbors prior to the construction of any water infrastructure projects.
 This could give Turkey the impression that Iraq does not care about water infrastructure built upstream, despite the huge impact it has on all Iraqis living below the dam.

 Recently the Save the Tigris Campaign expanded our priorities to include the wider goal of protecting Iraq’s entire water infrastructure and ensuring access to water for all Iraqis.
 The campaign opposes any deliberate manipulation of water resources as a means to control actions or outcomes during armed conflict.
 Access to water is a fundamental human right, and water should never be used as a weapon.
 Using water to control populations in the midst of conflict is a direct violation of International Humanitarian Law.